 When the ghost is close to the trap, the Ghostbuster steps on the foot pedal again.
 Lots of special effects later, the ghost gets sucked down into the trap and it closes.

-With a ghost contained inside, a red LED illuminates near the handle to let users know that a dangerous thing is contained within.
-(Also, it emits a smoke, but I suspect that’s a side effect rather than a feature that’s been added in.)
+With a ghost contained inside, a red indicator light illuminates near the handle to let users know that a dangerous thing is contained within.
+(Also, it emits smoke, but I suspect that’s a side effect rather than a feature that’s been added in.)
 The trap can be held by the long handle or (and this is the way the Ghostbusters themselves tend to carry it around) by the cord.

 The design of the trap has so many great aspects.
 The separate control keeps the ghostbuster a safe distance from both the proton streams, the trap, and the ghost.
 And the use of a foot pedal as a switch keeps his hands free to keep a defensive grip the proton gun.
 I should also make note of the industrial design of the thing: The safety stripes, the handle, and the shape tell of a device handmade by scientists that is dangerous and powerful.